 Grab-and-play is a software that uses supervised learning for rapid prototyping of motion-sound mappings.

 It allows people to sketch gesture design ideas by only demonstrating how they might move using a given input device.
-Supervised learning is then used to rapidly generate alternative mappings that satisfies the constraints encoded by people’s demonstrated motion.
+Supervised learning is then used to rapidly generate alternative mappings that satisfies the constraints encoded in people’s motion.

-The software implements four methods for steering supervised learning modelling, offering different degrees of control and discovery over the sketching process.
-It exists as a Java extension to the Wekinator, which uses the OSC protocol to link given gestural controllers to sound synthesis engines such as ChucK or Max/MSP.
+The software exists as a Java extension to the Wekinator, adding four methods to supervised learning with different degrees of control and discovery over the mapping process.
+It uses the OSC protocol to link gestural controllers to sound synthesis engines such as ChucK or Max/MSP.

 The project was developed with Rebecca Fiebrink in collaboration with the Department of Computing of Goldsmiths University of London, in the context of the ENS Paris-Saclay Pre-doctoral Research program.